vinay250/ineuron-internship-Voice-Assistant-Project/README.md

 * [License](#license)
 * [Feedback](#feedback)

-##Project Overview
+## Project Overview
 The Voice Assistant project, named "Vinay," is a comprehensive virtual assistant designed to provide a wide range of functionalities through voice interactions.
 The project aims to offer a seamless user experience by integrating various modules and libraries to perform tasks such as voice commands, information retrieval, automation, and system management.

-Project Goals
+## Project Goals

-Voice Interaction: Vinay enables users to interact with the system using natural language voice commands.
+##Voice Interaction:Vinay enables users to interact with the system using natural language voice commands.

 Information Retrieval: The assistant can provide information on various topics by searching Wikipedia, reading news headlines, and offering real-time data like date, time, and weather forecasts.